 The Wall Street Journal stated that 150,000,000 health records have been breached since 2009.

-Hospitals spent years shoring up their in house internet security.
+Hospitals spent years shoring up their in house health records internet security.
 Now they are focusing on medical devices.
 They are demanding information such as the software that operates medical devices.
 The device makers consider this proprietary information and are reluctant to share it.
 On the other side, manufacturers are not always quick to offer software and firmware updates when a flaw is found.

 It has gotten to the point where some hospitals have rejected bids and cancelled orders because of the lack of transparency.
 New York-Presbyterian cancelled an order for infusion pumps made by Smiths Group in 2017.
 Since then Smiths has updated firmware on their pumps.